15 Best Things to Do in South Windsor (CT)

 Windsor Farms Historic District

-On Main Street, between Interstate 291 in the south and Strong Road in the north you’ll be met by a host of beautiful buildings raised across three centuries.
+On Main Street, between I-291 in the south and Strong Road in the north you’ll be met by a host of beautiful buildings raised across three centuries.

-The Windsor Farms Historic District comprises South Windsor’s gorgeous old town centre, as well as tracts of agriculture that up to the 1970s were dominated by tobacco farms.
+The Windsor Farms Historic District comprises South Windsor’s gorgeous old town center.
+These are interspersed by tracts of agriculture that up to the 1970s were dominated by shade tobacco farms.

-The oldest house in the district went up as long ago as 1695, while among the more remarkable structures are the First Congregational Church (1845) in the Greek Revival style, and the Classical Revival Wood Memorial Library and Museum from 1926 at No. 783.
-Pay a visit for compelling exhibitions sourced from the museum’s collections of local natural history, Native American history, fine art and furnishings.
+The oldest house in the district went up as long ago as 1695, while among the more remarkable structures are the First Congregational Church (1845) in the Greek Revival style, and a schoolhouse from the same year.

 6. Major Michael Donnelly Land Preserve